Log $p$-divisible groups and semi-stable representations: Introduction

-In Section \ref{section.corollaries} we deduce from Theorem \ref{main} the following $p$-adic N\'eron-Ogg-Shafarevich criterion for semistable reduction of abelian varieties. \begin{corollario} Assume that $\cO_K$ satisfies the extra assumption $(\ast)$, and let $A_K$ be an abelian variety over $K$.
+\begin{corollario}[Breuil, Kisin] Assume that $\cO_K$ satisfies the extra assumption $(\ast)$, and let $A_K$ be an abelian variety over $K$.
 Then $A_K$ has semistable reduction if and only if $T_p(A_K)$ is a semistable Galois representation. \end{corollario}

-An anonymous referee brought our attention to the relation between log $p$-divisible groups and strongly divisible modules (as defined in \cite[\S2.2]{Bre02}), as suggested by Breuil in \cite[Rmk.
+An anonymous referee brought our attention to the relation between log $p$-divisible groups and strongly divisible modules (defined in \cite[\S2.2]{Bre02}), as suggested by Breuil in \cite[Rmk.
 4.2.2.12]{Bre00}.
 We then noticed that another consequence of Theorem \ref{main}, also proved in Section \ref{section.corollaries}, is the following corollary.

 \begin{corollario} Assume that $\cO_K$ satisfies the extra assumption $(\ast)$, and $p\geq 3$.
 Then the category $\btlogd$ is anti-equivalent to the category of strongly divisible modules of weight $\leq 1$. \end{corollario}